cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

     echo -e $(cat "${SECRETS_DIR}/clients/certs.json" | jq .data.certificate | tr -d '"') > "${SECRETS_DIR}/clients/client.root.crt"
     ~~~

-1. Set key file permissions; CockroachDB will reject improperly permissioned private keys for authentication.
+1. Ensure that the key file is owned by and readable only by the current user.
+CockroachDB will reject requests to authenticate using keys with overly-permissive permissions.

     {% include_cached copy-clipboard.html %}
     ~~~shell